ojensen5115/pw/readme.md

 `pw` is a command-line password manager written in Rust, using the Keybase Filesystem for storage.
 This means that in order to use it, you will need a Keybase account, and will need to have `/keybase` mounted on your filesystem.

+## Don't use this

+Do not use this, it is misguided.
+Yes, KBFS is encrypted and all that good stuff, and yes, KeyBase auth is pretty good, but remember that KBFS access is transparent (the whole reason this tool works).
+This program does not perform any application-level cryptography, which means that any other application on your device can trivially read all your passwords too.

+If you would not store your passwords in `passwords.txt` on your desktop, you shouldn't store them using this tool either.

 ## Usage

+If you are unperturbed by the above, and for some reason you're really hell-bent on using something that's basically just a vaguely more organized form of grepping `/home/user/passwords.txt`, then read on.

 ### `pw add [<category>] <name>`